Many or all companies we feature compensate us. Compensation and editorial

 Transaction fees$50 – $75

-• Set-up fee: This is the cost to establish your self-directed IRA.
-A $50 charge is most common although some companies charge more or less.
-A few custodians, such as IRA Financial Trust, have no set-up fee.
+• Setup fee: This is the cost to establish your self-directed IRA.
+A $50 charge is most common, but fees can vary.
+A few custodians, such as IRA Financial Trust, have no setup fee.

-• Annual maintenance fee: Annual fees can be assessed as a percentage of the value of your assets, but a flat fee seems to be more common for gold IRAs.
-These fees can vary significantly from $100 to $400 or more.
+• Annual maintenance fee: Annual fees could be a percentage of the value of your assets, but a flat fee is more common for gold IRAs.
+These fees can vary from $100 to $400 or more.

-• Storage fees: You’ll need to store your precious metals in an approved depository to be eligible for the tax benefits of a gold IRA.
-Custodians often collect the fees for storage services.
+• Storage fees: To qualify for the tax benefits of a gold IRA, you must store your precious metals in an approved depository.
+Custodians often collect storage fees.
 Tiered fees based on the value of investments are common—such as $1 per $1,000 of assets, with a minimum fee of $100.
-Some companies charge flat fees, though.
+Some companies charge flat fees.

-• Transaction fees: These fees may be assessed when a company receives assets for an IRA, liquidates them or arranges for an in-kind transaction.
-For instance, Accuplan Benefit Services charges $75 for an in-kind distribution of precious metals – that is when the metals are sent directly to you – or $50 for the liquidation of metals for a cash payment.
+• Transaction fees: These fees may be assessed when assets are moved in and out of your IRA.
+For instance, Accuplan Benefit Services charges $75 for in-kind distributions of precious metals—when the metals are sent to you—or $50 to liquidate metals into cash.

-While costs are, of course, an important consideration in selecting a gold IRA custodian, it shouldn’t be the only factor you consider.
-Weigh the expense against a company’s reputation, responsiveness and processing times.
+Costs are an important consideration in selecting a gold IRA custodian, but they shouldn’t be the only factor you consider.
+Consider the cost along with a company’s reputation, responsiveness, and processing times.

-What are the risks and limitations of gold IRA custodians?
+What are the risks and limitations of an IRA custodian for gold?

 For self-directed IRAs, such as gold IRAs, the role of a custodian is limited.
 According to the U.S. Securities and Exchange Commission, custodians are only responsible for holding and administering assets.
-They do not do any of the following:
+They do not:

 • Sell investment products